-While famed for its in-studio experience, SoulCycle now offers digital options to carry you through the pandemic and beyond.
+While famed for its in-studio experience, SoulCycle now offers digital options.
 The brand recently debuted the SoulCycle at-home bike ($2,500), a stationary bike with a built-in touchscreen to stream live or on-demand classes through the Equinox+ app ($39.99 per month).
 You can also take live virtual classes with SoulCycle’s Studio Stream for $20 a pop to get the workout on your bike at home.

 SoulCycle vs. Peloton

 Though SoulCycle and other popular cycling experiences like Peloton are both beloved for their interval-centric classes, inspiring instructors, and curated music, there are a few differences to keep in mind as you pick the best spin program for you.
-SoulCycle emphasizes community, and studios filled with tightly packed bikes reflect that--expect to get cozy with your neighbors once the pandemic allows indoor cycling studios to return to normal.
+SoulCycle emphasizes community, and studios filled with tightly packed bikes reflect that—expect to get cozy with your neighbors once indoor cycling studios return to normal.
 If dynamic fitness classes are your jam, then SoulCycle won’t disappoint: Between the concert-like playlist, mood lighting, and animated instructor, the class experience is as fun and entertaining as it is effective.

 Peloton, on the other hand, is more widely known for its at-home bike (starting at $1,895) and virtual classes on the Peloton app (starting at $12.99 per month), though it also has brick-and-mortar locations across the U.S. The app also offers treadmill, yoga, strength training, and outdoor classes if you like to switch up your fitness routine.